KristiSeraj/KristiSeraj/README.md

 ---

  - Currently learning C language
- - Started a long journey to become a software engineer
+ - Started a journey to become a software engineer